kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/intro-to-react/css-and-react.md

 ### Which one to use?

-On the beginning, while learning.
-Start with `Inline CSS` and as you progress try different styles like external style sheet and `StyledComponents`.
+In the beginning, while learning, start with `Inline CSS`, As you progress try different styles like external stylesheet and `StyledComponents`.